D4rk-5ky/Syncerate/README.md

 Syncerate splits the template before replacing the placeholders, preserving dataset names containing spaces as single command arguments.

+## Local and remote execution users

+Syncerate does not substitute a separate local user when starting Syncoid.

+- Local Syncoid and ZFS commands inherit the effective user that executed `Syncerate.py`.
+- When Syncerate is started with `sudo` and has effective UID `0`, local ZFS commands run as `root` and do not require delegated `zfs allow` permissions.
+- A remote source or destination uses the SSH user written before `@` in that endpoint, such as `backupuser@192.0.2.10:pool/data`.
+- `--no-privilege-elevation` does not change either user.
+It tells Syncoid not to invoke `sudo`, so a non-root remote SSH user must already have the required delegated ZFS permissions.

+Each transfer logs the effective local username and UID before Syncoid starts.

 ## Password and passphrase handling

 Do not provide one: